-After serving in the Army for two years, Raymond attended the Slade School of Fine Arts with an Army scholarship.
-At Slade, he learned the Russian method of scene painting from Head of Theatre Design Vladimir Polunin, who had painted scenery for Sergi Diaghilev.
-While studying he also worked for John Wright Marionette Theatre as a puppeteer and designed for the University College Drama Society in London.
-Raymond did a post-graduate course at the Old Vic under Michel St Denis.
+Raymond Boyce discovered his passion for art and theatre at Dame Alice Owen School in Islington but was evacuated at the age of 11 during the London Blitz.
+After serving in the Army for two years, Boyce attended the Slade School of Fine Arts with an Army scholarship.
+Here, he learned the Russian method of scene painting from Head of Theatre Design, Vladimir Polunin, as well as working for the John Wright Marionette Theatre as a puppeteer.
 In 1951 he was appointed as Resident Designer at Dundee Repertory Company where he stayed for two years.
-Upon his return to London he was invited by Richard Campion to come to New Zealand to join the New Zealand Players.
-He arrived in Wellington in 1953 and remained with the Company until 1957 having designed The Young Elizabeth, Ring Around the Moon, Ned Kelly and other productions.
+On his return to London, he was invited by Richard Campion to come to New Zealand to join the New Zealand Players, arriving in Wellington in 1953.

-A trip back to England convinced him that he wanted to stay in New Zealand and he began working with Donald Munro's (2005 Icon) newly formed Opera Company and Paul Gnatt's Ballet Company.
-At a time when there was little or no money in theatre design, Raymond and his wife Geraldine formed a puppet company that toured throughout New Zealand.
-He also travelled to Australia to design and direct for the Australian Opera Company.
-In 1968 Raymond was appointed to the Design Committee for Expo 70 in Japan, and about this time Harry Seresin asked Raymond to join the Downstage Committee.
-He was appointed design consultant to the architects of the new Hannah Playhouse.
-He became resident designer there and in his many years at Downstage, designed over 100 productions, including Big and Little, Summit Conference, Bingo and Tartuffe.
-Upon leaving Downstage, Raymond designed for the Wellington City Opera productions of Rigoletto and The Pearl Fishers.
+At a time when there was very little money in theatre design, Raymond and his wife Geraldine formed a puppet company which toured throughout New Zealand.
+In 1968 Boyce was appointed to the Design Committee for Expo 70 in Japan, and about this time, Harry Seresin asked Raymond to join the Downstage Committee.
+In his many years at Downstage, he designed over 100 productions, including Big and Little, Summit Conference, Bingo and Tartuffe.
+On leaving Downstage, Boyce designed productions of Rigoletto and The Pearl Fishers for the Wellington City Opera.
 He continued to design for the New Zealand Ballet into the 1990s.

-From 1986 - 1991, he was Executive Designer for the Globe Hangings presented to the newly rebuilt Shakespeare's Globe in London.
-In 1977 Raymond was awarded a Member of the Order of the British Empire (MBE) in the Queens Birthday Honours list and in 1990 was awarded an honorary Doctorate in Literature from Victoria University.
-Raymond is Fellow and Elected Artist of the Academy of Fine Arts.
-Fellowship of the Academy is conferred on recipients of the Governor General Art Award which was presented to Raymond in 1993.
+His guidance and influence have been far-reaching.
+Boyce is Fellow and Elected Artist of the Academy of Fine Arts.
+He has tutored and mentored all over New Zealand and, from 1986 - 1991, he was Executive Designer for the Globe Hangings presented to the newly rebuilt Shakespeare's Globe in London.
+In 1977 Raymond was awarded a Member of the British Empire (MBE) in the Queen’s Birthday Honours and in 1990 was awarded an honorary Doctorate in Literature from Victoria University of Wellington.

 New Zealand became involved in the international Globe proj…